MSc Social Work

 This two-year professional programme is designed for people who want to qualify and practise as a professional social worker.
 The programme leads to a nationally and internationally recognised professional social work qualification and graduates are eligible to register as a qualified social worker with Social Work England.

-Social work is a demanding but highly rewarding profession, which is often in the public spotlight.
-As a qualified social worker, you will be able to work with both children and adults, helping them to be safe, cope with difficulties and take control of their lives again.
-You will support people to identify their strengths and build their self-confidence, help them to overcome times of crisis, and link with other services.
+Qualifying for a postgraduate degree at Bristol means that you will be able to work with both children and adults, helping them to be safe, cope with difficulties and take control of their lives again.
+You will support people to identify their strengths and build their self-confidence, help them to overcome problems in times of crisis, and link with other services.

 Working as a social worker requires an ability to appraise complex and difficult situations, drawing on social science research, social work theories and methods of intervention.
 To be considered for enrolment on this programme you will need to demonstrate an understanding of social work (this could be within the United Kingdom or internationally).
 Upon completion of the programme you will have a thorough understanding of social policies and a firm grasp of the legal powers and duties that underpin practice in England.